 Camping

 Kōkeʻe Lodge Cabins and Campground: There is no camping in Waimea Canyon State Park, but you can tent camp or rent a cabin in Kōkeʻe.
-The nights offer incredible stargazing, and those who spend the night can get a head start on the day trippers visiting the canyon.
+The nights offer some of the darkest skies for stargazing on Kauaʻi, and those who spend the night can get a head start on the day trippers visiting the canyon.

 Backpacking